 It’s the same with the Frankenstein monsters that bedevil banks and credit issuers.
-I’m talking about synthetic ids.
+I’m talking about synthetic identities.
 Third party fraud is clearly more rampant in the form of just plain identity theft.
 I pretend to be you, I take advantage of your good credit and general history, but I point the contact info back at myself.
 It’s not that difficult to pull off once you’ve stolen or purchased somebody’s personal data.
-At Socure, we employ multiple data sources, some killer AI, and a data set larger than anybody else in the universe uses to train our fraud models to catch these crooks.
+At Socure, we employ multiple data sources, some killer AI, and a data set larger than anybody else in the universe uses to train our fraud models for hyper-accurate identity and synthetic ID fraud detection—and catch these crooks.

 But with synthetic identities, you have to dig a little deeper.
 That’s because, like Frankenstein did with his monster, the bad guys assemble a completely new persona by using the pieces of other people’s parts to create the illusion of substance.
 No, not real arms and legs, because that would be disgusting.
 This crime entails the usual suspects: SSN, email, phone, date-of-birth, etc. But here’s the different angle.
 Instead of stealing and utilizing somebody else’s PII right away, synthetic perpetrators often employ the most dangerous burglar tool of all … patience.